 With the emergence of AI also comes a need for balance.
 At what point does personalization supersede efficiency in a company’s list of priorities?
-The answer varies from organization to organization, but the need for that equilibrium is ever-present.
+The answer varies from organization to organization, but the need for that equilibrium is ever-present, especially with event marketing companies.
 In many cases, especially for digital-native companies, the support team representatives are the only sources of human interaction in the funnel.
 “Technology is there to augment the human agent,” said an executive.
 “Use AI to engage and reengage with people better.”
 The significance of that human touch is not lost on marketers, but finding that delicate is a tough task.

 “Your industry determines the future of events, big or small.Your audience determines it, too.”

 Marketers are leaving no stone unturned when it comes to outreach methodology.
 In an effort to incorporate B2C principles into B2B practices, they have adopted a more human-centric approach.
 Tactics like inserting emojis into subject lines and keeping emails as short as possible have led to conversion rates steadily increasing.
-Loaded calendars and inboxes filled to the brim are par for the course among C-suite executives, and marketers are leveraging the eye-catching pops of color that emojis provide and the efficiency of concise correspondence to drive results.
+Loaded calendars and inboxes filled to the brim are parred for the course among C-suite executives, and event marketing companies are leveraging the eye-catching pops of color that emojis provide and the efficiency of concise correspondence to drive results.